 - Pregnancy and maternity

-But what if there are no direct financial ramifications?
-Ensuring the workplace is fair is still something you should focus on, as it has a lot of indirect effects on your finances.
+But what if there are no direct financial ramifications because of unfair treatment?
+Ensuring the workplace is fair is still something you should focus on, as failing to do can negatively impact your business's finances in several important ways, such as:

-When unfair treatment of other workers occurs, you can expect the employee’s morale and productivity levels to plummet.
+- Lower morale: When unfair treatment of other workers occurs, you can expect worker morale and productivity levels to plummet.

-With the rise of platforms such as Glassdoor, it doesn’t take just a tribunal case to affect your reputation.
-Employees detailing their issues will seriously hinder your chances of hiring the best talent.
+- Reputational damage: With the rise of social media, it does not take just a tribunal case to negatively affect your reputation.
+Workers detailing their issues with your business's working environment online will seriously hinder your chances of acquiring the best talent.
+This is, in fact, a long-term financial risk.

 Examples of unfair treatment at work

-Unfair treatment can take many forms, and many people can enact it.
-Let’s look at some example scenarios below:
+Unfair treatment can take several forms, and many individuals can enact it.
+Let’s discuss a few example scenarios below:

-Spreading gossip or slander about the employee by their colleagues.
+- Unfair treatment at work by a peer: Spreading gossip or slander about a worker by their colleagues.

-A manager could take a dislike to a particular employee and make their life difficult.
-This includes unfairly criticising their work or setting them menial tasks.
+- Unfair treatment at work by a supervisor: A manager could take a dislike to a particular worker and intentionally orchestrate working obstacles for their subordinate.
+This might include unfairly criticising their work or setting them menial tasks.

 How to handle unfair treatment at work

-Put these policies in your staff handbook and make sure all staff get a copy of the employee handbook when they start.
-Whenever you update a policy, email the recent version to your teams.
+- Secondly, it is vital that you formalise these policies by including them in your staff handbook, ensuring all workers receive a copy of the book when they are inducted into your organisation.
+Whenever you update a policy, email the most up-to-date version to your teams.

-Ensure employees know how to raise an issue regarding unfair treatment at work.
-Dealing with matters internally will cost less than tribunal claims.
+- Then, you will need to ensure your workers know how to raise an issue regarding unfair treatment at work.
+Remember, dealing with matters internally, before they have spiralled into a larger crisis, will cost you less in the long run.

 Grievances and disciplinaries

-A staff member may raise this informally.
-They are also within their right to raise a formal grievance against the line manager or someone they believe is treating them unfairly.
+A staff member may raise a grievance informally.
+They are also within their right to raise a formal grievance against their line manager or someone else they believe to be treating them unfairly.

-Where you deem the unfair treatment to be gross misconduct, you might dismiss the perpetrator.
+- Where your investigation has revealed unfair treatment to be gross misconduct, you might dismiss the individual in question as part of a formal disciplinary process.

-Your staff’s behaviour will often reflect your business.
+Your staff’s behaviour will often reflect the underlying state of your business.
 Ensure management and key employees behave in line with the values of your business.
-Their behaviour will rub off on the rest of your staff.
+Their behaviour will undoubtedly set the standard for the rest of your staff.

-If they don’t follow your values, the rubbing off goes both ways and it will encourage unacceptable behaviour in your workforce.
-Make sure you pick the senior staff members who embody your values.
+Also, if these key individuals do not enforce your values, this will encourage unacceptable behaviour in your workforce.
+So, ensure you appoint senior staff members who embody your values.

-Problems at work are often long and complicated, but as an employer you must handle them, and handle them correctly.
+Problems, such as unfair treatment at work, can often become long, complicated, and extremely time-consuming.
+But, as an employer you must handle them, and handle them correctly.

 Related resources